 Federal Loan Programs

-The University of Chicago administers several loan programs to assist students in covering educational costs.
-For most student borrowers, the Federal program provides the most appealing choice for loan options.
-The Federal program offers:
+For most student borrowers, Federal programs provide the most appealing choice for loan options.
+Federal programs offer:

 - Low interest rates with fixed interest caps